Gameplay

 - " Thwumps" - inspired by the Thwomps from the Mario series, these square blocks are triggered when the player is within sight, causing them to move rapidly.
 They only move in a straight line, and once they run into terrain, they slowly begin to return to their starting position.
 Only one side of the thwump is lethal, which is coloured blue and results in instantaneous death

-Watch out for the robot! upon contact, and the player can touch the rest of the block safely.
+Watch out for the robot! upon contact.
+The player can touch the rest of the block safely.
 This can often provide support to the player, as the player can stand on or cling to these hazards.
-The player can also die by being crushed between a non lethal side of the thwump and another solid object. - "Floorchasers" - these hazards sit on the floor, and rush towards the player if they touch the same floor that the "floorchaser" is on.
+The player can also die by being crushed between a non lethal side of the thwump and another solid object. - "Floorchasers" - these hazards sit on the floor, and rush towards the player if they cross the plane that the "floorchaser" is on (direct contact with the surface they are on is not necessary).
 Touching the "floorchaser" results in death.
 The "floorchaser" constantly moves slightly faster than the ninja at top running speed

 - Chaingun Drones - these gray spheres move about the level, and fire an arc of bullets at the player if it makes visual contact.
 It takes the drones a few seconds to power up, and being hit by the bullets results in death.